Homegoing (Gyasi novel): Esi's line

 Carson, who as an adult goes by the name Sonny, tries to find meaning in marching for civil rights and working for the NAACP but instead becomes demoralized by his work.
 Like his own father he becomes an absentee parent to three children by three different women, often dodging their requests for alimony.
 He meets a young singer named Amani and after she introduces him to drugs he becomes addicted to heroin as well.
 He spends all of his money on drugs and realizes he never loved Amani, but only wanted her.
 When Willie finally reveals details about his father and offers him a choice between her money or getting clean he chooses to stay with his mother and get clean.

 Sonny and Amani's son Marcus goes on to become an academic at Stanford University.
 At a party near campus, he meets Marjorie, also a graduate student at Stanford, and the two form an intimate bond.
-The two of them go to Pratt City so Marcus can research his African American history thesis, and Marcus realizes there is nothing there for him; Marjorie's parents have also both passed away.
+The two of them go to Pratt City so Marcus can research his African American history thesis, and Marcus realizes there is nothing there for him; Marjorie's parents have also both died.
 Marjorie suggests that they go to Ghana and while they are there visiting the villages of Marjorie's grandmother, they go to the Cape Coast Castle which Marjorie has never visited.
 While seeing the "Door of No Return" in the slave dungeon, Marcus has a panic attack and flees through the door to the beach.
 He and Marjorie swim in the water where she gives him Effia's stone, which has been passed to her through the generations, and which, unbeknownst to both of them, was given to Effia by their mutual ancestor, Maame.
 Esi's stone remains unrecovered, buried in the dungeons of the Castle.